Hypnotherapy for Fear of Flying

 While a conscious fear of crashing may play a role, the underlying issues often stem from hidden subconscious fears.

-Given these complexities, overcoming a fear of flying is not a straightforward process and requires specialist therapy.
+Given these complexities, overcoming a fear of flying is not a straightforward process and can require specialist therapy.

 Several studies have found that up to 40 percent of people have some degree of anxiety about flying, said Dr. Lucas van Gerwen, an aviation psychologist and professional pilot.